cwaldbieser/vim_journal/vim-journal.rst

 * vim-unimpaired: shortcut pairs like [l and ]l for :lprev and :lnext
 * folding: set foldmethod=indent zM zR ...
 * fzf
+* CTRL-W o ; Only this window
+* CTRL-W f ; Open window with file under cursor.
 * fugitive
 * Reverse lines.
 See :help 12.4
+* Insert at beginning or end of line with I and A

 Future
 ------